autorope/donkeycar/docs/guide/build_hardware.md

 | Servo Driver PCA 9685                                                               | [amazon.com/gp/product/B014KTSMLA](https://www.amazon.com/gp/product/B014KTSMLA?tag=donkeycar-20)                                          | $12 &ast;&ast;           |
 | 3D Printed roll cage and top plate.                                                 | Purchase: [Donkey Store](https://store.donkeycar.com/collections/plastics-and-screws/products/standard-donkey-chassis-includes-screws) Files: [thingiverse.com/thing:2260575](https://www.thingiverse.com/thing:2566276) | $50                 |

-&ast; If it is hard to find these components there is some wiggle room.
+&ast; If it is hard to find these components, there is some wiggle room.
 Instead of an M2 you can use an M2.2, m2.3 or #4 SAE screw.
 Instead of an M3 a #6 SAE screw can be used.
 Machine screws can be used in a pinch.

 &ast;&ast; This component can be purchased from Ali Express for ~$2-4 if you can wait the 30-60 days for shipping.

 ### Optional Upgrades

 * **NVIDIA JetsonNano Hardware Options**  The NVIDIA Jetson Nano is fully supported by the donkey Car.
 To assemble the Donkey Car you will need a few parts including the Wifi card, Antennas and camera.
-In addition you will need this [Adapter](https://store.donkeycar.com/products/jetson-donkey-adapter) if you want to print it yourself it is on the Thingiverse page for the project.
+In addition you will need this [Adapter](https://store.donkeycar.com/products/jetson-donkey-adapter).
+If you want to print it yourself, it is on the Thingiverse page for the project.

 ![adapter](/assets/Jetson_Adapter.jpg)